By Madison Bryant

 After scrolling online through lots of bios and pictures of inmates who were looking for pen pals, I decided to write to a guy we’ll call Joe.
 When he was convicted, he was the same age as I was at the time, he liked art, he enjoyed writing, and his picture did not look scary.
 I also chose him because he was on death row on the other side of the country, so he would most likely never be able to track me down in person, and that made me feel safer.
 My mom was surprisingly all for it, so I sent my first letter.

 At first, we ignored the elephant in the room.
 I told him about what I wanted to go to school for, how many siblings I had, and sent him a picture of a painting that I had done.
-He told me about his family, what it was like to live in solitary confinement, and eventually, he told me why he was on death row in the first place – something that would have been nice to include in the bios, but whatever.
+He told me about his family, what it was like to live in solitary confinement, and eventually, he told me why he was on death row in the first place.
+When Joe was nineteen, he was convicted of first degree murder.

 That was six years ago.
 I am now twenty-five, finishing up my last semester of undergrad, and wondering what the truth was.
 I had never thought too much into the possibility that maybe he was actually innocent.
 After he and I had discussed the crime once, we switched to other topics because it felt like rubbing salt in the wound.
 He was already being punished, so why keep rehashing it?
 But now that I have learned about the accuracy of eyewitness testimonies in a few of my classes, I cannot help but think about it.